m0onsoo/ReFORM/README.md

     ```python generation/profile/user/generate_user_profile.py```

-  - **Semantic Representation**:
+  - **Profile Encoding**:

     ```python generation/emb/gen_factor_emb.py --name {usr/itm}```

-For semantic representation encoding, you can also try other text embedding models.
+For profile encoding, you can also try other text embedding models.

 😀 The **factor descriptions** we designed are in the `generate_{item/user}_profile.py` files.
 You can modify them according to your requirements and generate the desired output!